moriamsulaimon/Marketing-Strategy-FY2023/README.md

 ## A Predictive Analysis of Sales Report to Inform the Marketing Strategy FY2023
-This is a predictive analysis of Mays Limited sales performance FY 2019 - 2020 to inform the year 2023 marketing strategy.

-The analysis is done using Python, SQL and Tableau.
+This is a predictive analysis of Mays Limited sales performance FY 2019 - 2020 to inform the year 2023 marketing strategy using Python, SQL and Tableau.

 ### Python Libraries
 The libraries used in this project include: